mlip-cmu/book/17-pipeline-quality.md

 <figcaption>

-Example of a unit test that ensures that the ‘encode_day_of_week’ function correctly rejects invalid inputs (here a wrong column name) with a ValueError.
+An example of a unit test that ensures that the “encode_day_of_week” function correctly rejects invalid inputs (here a wrong column name) with a ValueError.

 </figcaption>
 </figure>

 If the code has external dependencies that may produce problems in practice, it is usually a good idea to ensure that the code handles errors from those dependencies as well.
 For example, if data-collection code relies on a network connection that may not always be available, it is worth testing error handling for cases where the connection fails.
 To this end, stubs are powerful to *simulate faults* as part of a test case to ensure that the system either recovers correctly from the simulated fault or throws the right exception if recovery is impossible.
-Stubs can be used to simulate many different kinds of defects from external components, such as dropped network connections, slow replies, and illformed responses.
+Stubs can be used to simulate many different kinds of defects from external components, such as dropped network connections, slow replies, and ill-formed responses.
 For example, we could inject connectivity problems, behaving as if a remote server is not available on the first try, to test that the retry mechanism recovers from a short-term outage correctly, but also that it throws an exception after the third failed attempt.

 <figure>